rylincoln/developer.fulcrumapp.com/_query-api/reference.md

 | Method | Endpoint | Description |
 |--------|----------|-------------|
 | GET/POST | /api/v2/query | Fetch objects.
 Additional parameters may be supplied (see query parameters table below). |

-### Authentication

-Fulcrum enforces secure API access that requires you to authorize your queries.
-In order to authorize queries, you can use an API token.

-The API token offers the simplest way to access private data or perform actions to your public data.
-Your API token protects access to your data, keep it confidential and only share it if you want others to have this access.
-If necessary, you can reset your API key in the admin settings.

 ## Query Parameters